aelzenaar/ncea-notes/unibooks.md

    on stuff).
 Highlights include a chapter on Galois theory (first edition only) and a chapter on group representations.
 (512 A79)
  * John Dixon, _Problems in Group Theory_.
 A bit difficult, but (and?)
 I like it.
 Should be good for 720 and 721 as well, so well worth the 15ish dollars it costs.
 (512.22 D62)
+ * Grigore C\u alug\u areanu and Peter Hamburg, _Exercises in Basic Ring Theory_.
+Basically what it says on the tin.
+[512.4 C16]
  * David Bishop, _Group Theory and Chemistry_.
 Not actually a maths text, it's cute that he tries to prove some of the theorems of elementary group theory but
    I'm not entirely sure why he bothers.
 If you want applications of the 320 material, look here (but don't look too deep, you might catch chemistry germs). (*)
  * Ian Stewart, _Galois Theory_.
 Once you have an OK grounding of the material in 320 (basic facts about groups, rings, and fields) then this book is a readable